FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 \pagebreak
 I defined the `avg` procedure inside the `main` procedure, just to demonstrate that this is possible.
-The procedure `strip` eliminates blanks around the string, before parsing it to floating point numbers.
+The procedure `strip` eliminates blanks surrounding the string, before parsing it to floating point numbers.
 This is not strictly necessary, but I did it just to be on the safe side.

 ## Ready
 If you installed Nim and tested the programs on the previous